Southeast Waterfall & Hiking Guide

 Greenville also hosts the Greenville Zoo.
 This is a small zoo, and easy to complete in a day without feeling worn out.
 We once went and saw about 2/3rds of it, in an afternoon.

 Our first time there, it was decorated for Boo at the Zoo, which is their Halloween special event.
-We’ve also visited during Christmas, and it was decorated for it as well, with several photo opportunities for the kids.
+We’ve also visited during Christmas, and it was decorated for it as well, with several photo opportunities for the kids at both times.

 Greenville also has several museums Greenville County Museum of Art and The Children’s Museum of the Upstate, as well as the Sargent-Wilson Museum & Gallery at Heritage Green which is at Bob Jones University and several others.